Paschke duality and assembly maps: Reduction to G -orbits

 Let $\cF$ denote a family of subgroups of $G$.
-We will be mainly interested in the family $\Fin$ of finite subgroups{, but the next proposition works for any family $\cF$.} We let $G_{\cF}\Set$ be the category of very small $G$-sets with stabilizers in $\cF$.
+We will be mainly interested in the family $\Fin$ of finite subgroups{, but the {following} proposition {is valid} for any family $\cF$.} We let $G_{\cF}\Set$ be the category of very small $G$-sets with stabilizers in $\cF$.

-Let $(X,\tau)$ be in $G\UBC^{\scale}$.
-We write $\tau=(\phi,\psi)$.
-Below we use the first entry $\phi$ in order to form $\tau_{disc}$.
-Recall the Definition \ref{qeorigjoqfeqwfqfewf} of the Paschke morphism. \begin{prop} Assume: \begin{enumerate} \item The Paschke morphism $p_{(S,\tau_{disc})}$ is an equivalence for every $S$ in $ G_{\cF}\Orb$. \item $X$ is homotopy equivalent to a $G$-finite $G$-simplicial complex with stabilizers in $\cF$ {and} with structures induced by its spherical path metrics. \end{enumerate} Then the Paschke morphism for $(X,\tau)$ is an equivalence. \end{prop}

-\begin{proof} The case of an empty $X$ is obvious.
-We therefore assume that $X$ is not empty {and} argue by induction on the dimension $n$ of the $G$-simplicial complex in Assumption {\ref{eoirgjwergerregwgreg}.}\ref{weliorgjwgwreegwre9}.
-We assume that the first component of all scales below is given by $\phi$ which is good by Lemma \ref{lem_discrete_good_scale}.
+Let $X $ be in $G\UBC $. {We assume that $\bC$ in $\Fun(BG,\nCcat)$ is effectively additive and admits countable AV-sums and} recall the Definition \ref{qeorigjoqfeqwfqfewf} of the Paschke morphism. \begin{prop} Assume: \begin{enumerate} \item The Paschke morphism {for $S$} is an equivalence for every $S$ in $ G_{\cF}\Orb$. \item $X$ is homotopy equivalent to a $G$-finite $G$-simplicial complex with stabilizers in $\cF$ {and} with structures induced by its spherical path metrics. \end{enumerate} Then the Paschke morphism for $X $ is an equivalence. \end{prop} \begin{proof} We argue by induction on the dimension $n$ of the $G$-simplicial complex in Assumption {\ref{eoirgjwergerregwgreg}.}\ref{weliorgjwgwreegwre9}.
+In order to simplify the notation we drop the functor $\iota^{\topp}$ from the notation if we apply $K_{\bC}^{G,\An}$ to an object of $G\UBC$.